zachjesus/Project-Gutenberg-Full-Text-Search/README.md

 The full text search supports some [basic web operators](https://www.postgresql.org/docs/current/textsearch-controls.html#TEXTSEARCH-PARSING-QUERIES).

-Command prompt app is easy to interface with for quality testing.

 Server can be accessed like http://127.0.0.1:8080/search?query=shakespeare&page=2&limit=5&fields=title,author if running locally.

 Next features will be (1) updating the search to allow facet searching (2) Then making the server OPDS spec.